blumixid/docs/debug/index.md

 	```
   4. View the first error that is displayed in the log.

-If you use the IBM Eclipse tools for {{site.data.keyword.Bluemix_notm}} plug-in to deploy applications, in the **Console** tab of the Eclipse tool, you can see logs that are similar to the cf logs output.
-You can also open a separate Eclipse window to track `the logs` when you deploy the application.

-In addition to the `cf logs` command, in {{site.data.keyword.Bluemix_notm}} you can also use the Monitoring and Analytics service to collect the log details.
-In addition, the Monitoring and Analytics service monitors the performance, health, and availability of your applications.
-It also provides log analytics for Node.js and Liberty runtime applications.

 ### Debugging staging errors for a Node.js application